iotaledger/IOTA-2.0-Research-Specifications/6.4 Approval Weight and Finality/ApprovalWeight.md

 The approval weight tool was derived from the confirmation confidence tool, initially defined in the legacy network whitepaper, that only considered the approving messages.
 The approval weight, on the other side,  considers the proportion of approving active consensus Mana, which makes it more reliable and less succeptible to attacks.

 ## 6.4.2 Approval Weight
+We need some definitions to define Approval Weight.
+- **Node Approval:** We say that a node approves a given message `messageID` if it issued a message that (weakly or strongly) approves this `messsageID`.
+- **Active Consensus Mana:**  The active consensus Mana is defined as the mana of the  nodes that issued messages during the second last complete epoch `cepoch-2`, before the current epoch `cepoch`.
-We say that a node approves a given message `messageID` if it issued a message that (weakly or strongly) approves this `messsageID`.
-The active consensus Mana approving a message `messageID` is the sum of the active consensus Mana of all nodes approving message `messageID`.
-We define  Approval Weight of a message as the proportion of  active consensus Mana approving this message.
-The active consensus Mana is defined as the mana of the  nodes that issued messages during the second last epoch `cepoch-2` before the current epoch `cepoch`.
+- **Message Approval Weight:** The active consensus Mana approving a message `messageID` is the sum of the active consensus Mana of all nodes approving message `messageID`.
+We define approval weight of a message as the proportion of  active consensus Mana approving this message.

-## 6.4.3 Finality
-Finality in IOTA 2.0 must always be considered as a probabilistic finality in the sense that a message is included in the ledger with a very high probability.
-Different use cases may need different kinds of "finality" or "confirmation".
-Two main (antagonistic) criteria are fast confirmation rate and a high probability of non-reversibility.
-Nevertheless, nodes must agree on when outputs (of an UTXO) are "confirmed" in the sense that they can be used as valid inputs:

-- A message must be considered as confirmed if its Approval Weight is higher than 50%.

-- A transaction must be considered as confirmed if its Approval Weight is 50 percent points higher than the maximal Approval Weight of all conflicting transactions.

-THE REMAINING PART MAY BE JUST IMPLEMENTATION DETAIL, but probably good to give it anyway.

-## Definitions
-* **branch supporter**: A branch's supporter is a **node** that attach messages to that branch, meaning the node likes the branch.
-* **marker/message supporter**: A marker/message's supporter is a **node** that attach messages that directly/inderictly reference it, including its issuer.

-## Dependency
-* Markers
-* Epochs
+- **Branch Approval Weight:** We define the approval weight of a branch as the smallest approval weight of the messages that belong to that branch.

-## Approval weight calculation
+### Approval weight calculation
 To calculate the approval weight of a message/branch, we first sum up the issuers' consensus mana of its future cone/supporters, then finally get the percentage of consensus mana approving it.
 However, to precisely calculate the approval weight of a message/branch has following difficulties:
 1. it is costly to perform such calculation for a message if the network keeps growing,
 2. which node's consensus mana should be taken into account? (i.e., the definition of **active nodes**)